On this page

 Inflammation

 The laboratory’s recent work shows that a novel regulator of innate immunity, IRF2BP2, suppresses macrophage inflammation, promotes macrophage cholesterol handling and limits foam cell formation.
-The team discovered a deletion variant that disrupts an RNA-binding protein target in the human IRF2BP2 3’UTR, lowers protein levels and increases CAD risk.
+The team discovered a deletion variant that disrupts an RNA-binding protein target in the human IRF2BP2 3’UTR, lowers protein levels and increases risk of CAD and coronary artery calcification.
 Dr. Stewart and his collaborators have made transgenic mice that delete IRF2BP2 in macrophages and found increased propensity to develop atherosclerosis.
 They are using this unique mouse model to reveal key cellular pathways and potential therapeutic targets regulated by IRF2BP2 that affect cardiac repolarization in sepsis.

 Available Positions